fran-pena/vscode-mingw-w64/examples/example_3_redirected_input/README.md

-# Example with no input
+# Example with redirected input

 Please, be aware that: